cs2113-s23/cs2113-s23.github.io/wrkshts/J5-wrksht.md

 What does `join()` do compared to `join(10)`?

 #### s
-`join()` will make the current thread wait until the referenced thread terminates; it may wait 0 seconds (if the referenced thread already terminated), or infinitly long (if the referenced thread never terminates). `join(10)` will make the current thread wait for a maximum of 10 milliseconds.
+`join()` will make the current thread wait until the referenced thread terminates; it may wait 0 seconds (if the referenced thread already terminated), or infinitely long (if the referenced thread never terminates). `join(10)` will make the current thread wait for a maximum of 10 milliseconds.

 ### q